tobyweston/blog/source/_posts/2012-08-12-oauth-and-http-part-ii.md

 series: FreeAgent OAuth
 date: 2012-08-12 11:13
 comments: true
-categories: java
+categories: java recipes
 sidebar: false
-published: false
-description: ""
+description: "Retrieving the FreeAgent OAuth access token requires a basic auth POST request with a body with content previously retrieved.
+See the details here."
-keywords: "FreeAgent, OAuth, OAuth and FreeAgent"
+keywords: "FreeAgent, OAuth, OAuth and FreeAgent, tutorial"
 ---

 In the [previous post]({{ root_url }}/blog/2012/08/11/oauth-and-http-part-i), we walked through requesting "authorisation" from [FreeAgent](https://dev.freeagent.com/docs/oauth) using OAuth.
 In this next post, we'll look at the next steps, requesting an _access token_ and actually making client API calls to our target application.